Melanie C: 1994–2000: Spice Girls

-In 1994, Chisholm (along with Melanie Brown, Geri Halliwell, and Victoria Adams) responded to an advertisement in The Stage magazine placed by Chris and Bob Herbert, who were looking to form a new girl group which would later become the Spice Girls.
-Around 400 women who answered the ad went to Dance Works studios.
-Chisholm, Brown, Halliwell, and Adams were originally chosen as the members of the group, which became a quintet with the addition of Emma Bunton.
+In 1994, Chisholm was one of around 400 women to respond to an advertisement in The Stage magazine placed by Chris and Bob Herbert, who were looking to form a new girl group which would later become the Spice Girls.
+Chisholm, along with Melanie Brown, Geri Halliwell, and Victoria Adams, were originally chosen as the members of the group, which became a quintet with the addition of Emma Bunton.
 Insecure about the lack of a contract and frustrated by the direction of Chris and Bob Herbert's Heart Management, the group severed ties with the Herberts.
-In 1995, they toured record labels in London and Los Angeles and finally signed a deal with Virgin.
+In 1995, they negotiated with record labels in London and Los Angeles and eventually signed a deal with Virgin.
 Their debut album, Spice, was a huge worldwide commercial success, peaked at number 1 in more than 17 countries across the world, and was certified multi-Platinum in 27 countries.
 Conceptually, the album centred on the idea of Girl Power, and during that time was compared to Beatlemania.
 In total the album sold 30 million copies worldwide, becoming the biggest-selling album in music history by a girl group and one of the most successful albums of all time.
 The first single, "Wannabe" reached number 1 in 37 countries, and their subsequent singles – "Say You'll Be There", "2 Become 1", "Who Do You Think You Are" and "Mama" – all peaked at number 1 in the UK.

-In 1997, they released their second album, Spiceworld, with the two first singles "Spice Up Your Life" and "Too Much", that entered the UK Albums Chart at number 1, making it the group's all consecutive number 1 hit single, a record of musical groups all time.
+In 1997, they released their second album, Spiceworld, with the two first singles "Spice Up Your Life" and "Too Much", entering the UK Albums Chart at number 1.
 The album was a global best seller, selling 20 million copies worldwide.
 The group also starred in their own film, Spiceworld: The Movie, which grossed $100 million at the box office worldwide and became the second most watched movie of the year.
-The next single, "Stop", peaked at two, breaking the sequence of number 1s, their only single to not reach the top of the charts.
+The next single, "Stop", peaked at number two, their only single to not reach the top of the charts.
 "Viva Forever", another number 1, was the last single before Halliwell's departure from the group in May 1998.
 With four members, the group released "Goodbye", before Christmas in 1998 and when it topped the UK Singles Chart it became their third consecutive number 1 Christmas song – equalling the record previously set by the Beatles.
 On 30 November, Canadian artist Bryan Adams, released "When You're Gone" with featured vocals of Chisholm, her debut solo project.
 The song peaked at number 3 on the UK Singles Chart, spent fifteen weeks in the Top 40 and received the Platinum certification.